esphome/esphome-docs/components/select/jablotron_section.rst

 configured in the Jablotron control panel.
 The select requires :doc:`Jablotron Component </components/jablotron>` to be configured.

-You must configre an access code, either on the parent Jablotron component, or on the Select itself.
+You must configure an access code, either on the parent Jablotron component, or on the Select itself.

 You can select the following values from the JA-121T protocol: